IBCDBS/medchecker/testing/README.md

 ###Cross-Browser Testing

-Cross-Browser Testing was conducted at the end of Sprint 2 and Spring 4, to ensure that the application worked on multiple devices and in multiple browsers.
+Cross-Browser Testing was conducted at the end of Sprint 2 and Sprint 4, to ensure that the application worked on multiple devices and in multiple browsers.
 More information about MedChecker Cross-Browser Testing can be found at the below link:

 [MedChecker Cross-Browser Testing](https://github.com/IBCDBS/medchecker/blob/master/testing/crossbrowser-testing.md)